#Biodiversity, #ecosystems, #TeroMustonen, #KaisuMustonen, #SockeyeSalmon, #BritishColumbia, #Canada, #ClimateChange, #Snowchange

 A new all-inclusive study named “Biodiversity redistribution under climate change: Impacts on ecosystems and human well-being”, published Friday in Science, showed some species moving to cooler areas of the planet to survive the climate change, media reports said.

-The study pointed out that addressing climate change should go hand in hand with the effects of biodiversity redistribution but unfortunately this is not being incorporated in most adaptation strategies, CBCNews reports said.
+The study pointed out that addressing climate change should go hand in hand with the effects of biodiversity redistribution but unfortunately this is not being incorporated in most adaptation strategies.

-Authors of the study, Tero Mustonen and Kaisu Mustonen, published on March 31, 2017 in Science said that the geography of life being shifted due to climate change will directly effect the work of the human beings causing the disruption of the ecological structure of the planet, CBCNews reports said.
+Authors of the study, Tero Mustonen and Kaisu Mustonen, published on March 31, 2017 in Science said that the geography of life being shifted due to climate change will directly effect the work of the human beings causing the disruption of the ecological structure of the planet.

 Sockeye salmon are just one species that is being impacted by warming ocean water and more acidic conditions caused by climate change and they need to stay in cool water in order to survive.